Sporting Adventures

 The pivotal event was Gemma Gibbons winner her semi-final fight guaranteeing her a silver.
 I had toyed with trying judo again having done it as a kid but just not got round to it, despite the regular reminders of "When are you coming back on the mat Nige?"
 Each time I bumped into my good friend and judo legend Geoffrey Moore.

-Watching Gemma made me ping a message to one of my old coaches Roger Houston and in September I found myself 45 mins into my first judo session for twenty odd years kneeling on the side head on a chair trying not to be sick.
-I loved was absolutely 100% hooked again.
+Watching Gemma made me ping a message to one of my old coaches Roger Houston and in September I found myself 45 minutes into my first judo session after twenty-odd years, kneeling on the side, head on a chair trying not to be sick.
+I loved it and was absolutely 100% hooked again.

 I say again because whilst not a sporty kid I had done judo through my teens.
 I got to green belt (there are 9 grades before the 10 "black" belt grades.)
 The beer and girls got in the way.